ggrazioli/LennardJonesFluidLab/README.md

 More experienced programmers that want to jump straight into using the Lennard-Jones simulation should reference the main.py file, which will plot the LJ potential, run a short LJ fluid simulation, calculate a radial distribution function from the data, and create a .xyz file of the trajectory that can be opened in molecular dynamics data visualization software like VMD or PyMOL.

+Statistical mechanics afficionados should note that the simulations are of NVE ensembles, aka microcanonical ensembles.

 Have fun!